EdwardLiuyc/StaticMapping/README.md

 - [ ] improve MRVM
 - [ ] use ground detection to label the pointcloud
 - [ ] use some machine learning or deep learning method to add semantic labels
+- [ ] use a docker to release the environment
+- [ ] get odom message from a cheap GPS and IMU intergration
+- [ ] add a pose extrapolator (refer to google caortgrapher) using imu to do motion compensation